quantumlib/Stim/doc/gates.md

     Detectors are ignored in measurement sampling mode.
     In detector sampling mode, detectors produce results (false=expected parity, true=incorrect parity detected).

+    Detectors can optionally be parameterized by coordinates (e.g. `DETECTOR(1,2)` has coordinates 1,2).
+    These coordinates aren't really used for anything in stim, but can act as drawing hints for other tools.
+    Note that the coordinates are relative to accumulated coordinate shifts from SHIFT_COORDS instructions.
+    Also note that putting two detectors at the same coordinate does not fuse them into one detector (beware that OBSERVABLE_INCLUDE does fuse observables at the same index, which looks very similar).
+    See SHIFT_COORDS for more details on using coordinates.

+    Note that detectors are always defined with respect to *noiseless behavior*.
+For example, placing an `X` gate before a measurement cannot create detection events on detectors that include that measurement, but placing an `X_ERROR(1)` does create detection events.

     - Example:

         ```